AnyChart/docs.anychart.com/Graphics/Paths.md

 <tr><td>{api:anychart.graphics.vector.Path#quadraticCurveTo}quadraticCurveTo(){api}</td><td>Adds specified points to the path, drawing sequentially a quadratic Bezier curve from the current point to the next.</td></tr>
 </table>

-Here is a sample code that shows how to create a closed shape using a path, and fill it with a [pattern fill](/Fill/Pattern):
+Here is a sample code that shows how to create a closed shape using a path, and fill it with a [hatch fill](Hatch_Fill_Settings):

 ```
 stage = anychart.graphics.create("container");